drmarcogir/bioenergybiodiversity/README.md

 ### 1. R code
 - **Folder Name:** `R`
 - **Description:** This folder contains R scripts and associated data files used to generate figures and visualizations related to the biodiversity analysis.
-The figures are generated using R packages such as ggplot2, and the scripts are well-documented for reproducibility.

 ### 2. Notebooks (Jupyter)
 - **Folder Name:** `notebooks`
-- **Description:** This folder contains Jupyter notebooks (.ipynb files) that detail the step-by-step analysis of biodiversity data.
-Each notebook focuses on a specific aspect of the research, including data preprocessing, statistical analysis, and visualization.
-The notebooks are designed to be self-explanatory, making it easier for reviewers and readers to follow the analysis.
+- **Description:** This folder contains a Jupyter notebook (.ipynb files) that focus on the extraction of percentages of bionergey for the top fraction of the landscape

+### 3. Figures
+- **Folder Name:** `figures`
+- **Description:** This folder contains figures produced with the R scripts.

-### 3. PDF Documents
+### 3. PDF docs with readbility of the code
 - **Folder Name:** `pdf`
 - **Description:** This folder contains PDF versions of the Jupyter notebooks and R Markdown documents used in the paper.
 These PDFs are provided for the convenience of reviewers and readers who may prefer a static, printable format for reviewing the code and results.